Skip to main content

 The following parameters can be used in this.sessionManager.init():

-• name - optional parameter, allows overriding the name of the scraper to which the sessions belong, defaults to the name of the scraper where initialization occurs
+• name - optional parameter, allows overriding the name of the parser to which the sessions belong; by default, it equals the name of the parser where initialization occurs

-• canChangeProxy - optional parameter, ability to change the proxy, defaults to 1
+• canChangeProxy - optional parameter, ability to change proxy, default is 1

-• domain - optional parameter, indicates whether to search for sessions among all saved for this scraper (if the value is not set), or only for a specific domain (you must specify the domain with a dot in front, for example .site.com)
+• domain - optional parameter, specifies whether to search for sessions among all saved for this parser (if value is not set), or only for a specific domain (the domain must be specified with a leading dot, e.g., .site.com)

 .get()

-this.sessionManager.get() - gets a new session, must be called before making a request
+this.sessionManager.get() - retrieves a new session; must be called before making a request

 .reset()

-this.sessionManager.reset() - clearing cookies and getting a new session.
-Must be called if the request with the current session was unsuccessful.
+this.sessionManager.reset() - clears cookies and retrieves a new session.
+Must be called if the request was not successful with the current session.

 .save()

-this.sessionManager.save() - saving a successful session or saving arbitrary data in the session
+this.sessionManager.save() - saving a successful session or saving arbitrary data in a session

 results.<array>.addElement()